 - What are the requirements to achieve Certification (CACCP)?

-The Certification Program consists of 16 modules: 14 seminar modules and 2 in-office PBRN (research) modules.
-You must complete all 16 program modules and pass the final exam in order to earn achieve CACCP status.
+The Certification Program consists of 48 credits: 15 in-person seminars, 4 online courses, and a final exam.
+You must complete all 48 course credits and pass the final exam in order to earn achieve CACCP status.

 - When can I start the ICPA Certification Program?

 As a licensed DC, you may start attending seminars at any time.
-Students may begin attending seminars in their 5th quarter/4th trimester or higher.
+Effective 1/1/2020, students may begin attending seminars when they are in their last year of school.

 - How long does it take to complete the Certification Program?